therealozp/class-notes/economics of business strategy/ecp intro.md

 	- to make better profit than just using tactics alone
 	- to protect that profit against rival firms in the long run

-the term "business strategy" was not used until earlyM 1900s, because there were very few oligopolies until the late 1800 and 1900.
+the term "business strategy" was not used until early 1900s, because there were very few oligopolies until the late 1800 and 1900.
 - expansion of geographic markets led to the emergence of oligopoly markets with fierce competition
 - price wars -> destructive competition that insured only the largest firm survives
 - set up trusts, which were legal cartels, and let a few of them control output and prices